radlub/blog_website/README.md

-# blog_website
+# socialspace_website
-Blog built using Python and Django
+Social Site Website built using Python and Django